Jun. 24 to Jul. 4, 2021

-The Orkney and Shetland Isles offer amazing prehistoric archeology, hiking and bird-watching.
+The Orkney and Shetland Isles offer amazing prehistoric archaeology, hiking, and bird-watching.
 The Faroe Islands are the jewels of the North Atlantic.
 We’ll visit staggering cliffs hosting vast colonies of seabirds and quaint villages clinging to tiny islands.

 Stunning Múlafossur waterfall

 The perfect photo backdrop, the Múlafossur waterfall plunges into the North Atlantic leaving behind Gásadalur, a small village and the home to about 20 people.
-Settled under the highest mountain on the Vágar island, Gásadalur, until recently, could only be accessed by foot.
-Walking over the mountain.
+Settled under the highest mountain on Vágar island, Gásadalur until recently could only be accessed by foot.

 Tórshavn, the capital of the Faroe Islands

-Admire the history and beauty of red-painted wooden buildings cover with turf roofs.
-A home to the Faorese government.
-A former Viking trading centre, Tórshavn is a splendid little city to explore.
+Admire the history and beauty of Tórshavn's red-painted wooden buildings covered with turf roofs.
+Home to the Faroese government and a former Viking trading centre, this nation's capital is a splendid little city to explore.
 The National Art Gallery is a treasure, surrounded by gorgeous grounds with walking trails.